Compound-Complex Sentences: Structure + 5 Best Examples

 1. Independent clauses

 These are the complete sentences that stand alone.
-They express a complete thought and have a subject and a verb.
+They express a complete sentence with a subject and a verb.

 2. Dependent clauses